WuLoli/GAEseq/README.md

 Reference:
 -----------------
 Ziqi Ke and Haris Vikalo.
-"A graph auto-encoder for haplotype assembly and viral quasispecies reconstruction," The 34th AAAI Conference on Artificial Intelligence (AAAI-20), New York, NY, February 7-12, 2020.<br/>
+"A graph auto-encoder for haplotype assembly and viral quasispecies reconstruction," Proceedings of the AAAI Conference on Artificial Intelligence 34 (01), 719-726.<br/>
 <br/>
 Simulated dataset used in the paper can be downloaded at (https://drive.google.com/open?id=1v84CcCwCcKWc8zqsCKKT64-fMwLLFWBV)
 <br/>